IALSA/IALSA-2015-Portland/reports/model_specification/README.md

  - *&gamma;<sub>01...k</sub>* - effects of the *k*th set of covariate on the common intercept
  - *&gamma;<sub>11...k</sub>* - effects of the *k*th set of covariates on the common slope

-In order to ease the comparison acress studies, we will convert these covariances into correlation
+In order to ease the comparison across studies, we will convert these covariances into correlation

 ![correlation structure](../../libs/images/specification_correlation_structure.png)